 We all have a personal understanding of the feelings we associate with stress.
 What triggers a stress reaction varies widely from person-to-person.
 It can also change for an individual from day-to-day.
 Perhaps most frustratingly, the root causes of stress can be elusive.
 When it comes to the interior workings of our brains and bodies, we can sometimes be strangers to ourselves.
 How we cope with stress—our ability to recognize it, build resilience, and even put it to use—is a key to overall well-being.

-The new Stress Management Score on the new Fitbit Sense can give users insights into how their body is managing stress.
+The new Stress Management Score can give users insights into how their body is managing stress.
 Take, for instance, that morning when you woke up feeling stressed for no apparent reason.
 Checking in with Fitbit’s new Stress Management Score might reveal information hidden in the rhythm of your heart or the previous night’s sleep that you weren’t consciously aware of (score details available with Fitbit Premium).

 “If you wake up in the morning and you have a high Stress Management Score, meaning that your body is in pretty good shape, you might want to start that new project or maybe go socialize at the end of the day,” says Fitbit research scientist Dr. Samy Abdel-Ghaffar who helped create the tool.
 “It’s an indication that you have a little extra gas in the tank to be able to take on new challenges.
 If your stress score is lower than normal for you, then you might want to take it easy that day.
 Be kind to yourself and maybe do some meditation and get to sleep early.”

 The Stress Management Score can give you insights that will help you manage a given day but, as importantly, it can help you see how your body is reacting over time.
 The signs of chronic stress, which can slowly build over weeks or months, can escape your notice but still have serious consequences.
 Paying attention to your body’s physiological signs of stress can help you avoid a health crisis.